GoogleChrome/developer.chrome.com/site/en/docs/lighthouse/performance/server-response-time/index.md

 updated: 2023-06-14
 ---

-The Opportunities section of your Lighthouse report reports **Server Response Time**—the time that it takes for a user's browser to receive the first byte of page content, after making the request:
+The Opportunities section of your Lighthouse report reports **server response time**—the time that it takes for a user's browser to receive the first byte of page content, after making the request:

 <figure>
   {% Img src="image/W3z1f5ZkBJSgL1V1IfloTIctbIF3/Nc4yOYetwgmU6y6Ovcrx.png", alt="A screenshot of the Lighthouse Server response times are low audit", width="800", height="118" %}